AryanBagayatkar/Aryans-Potfolio/README.md

 Copy code
 http://localhost:3000

-✨ GSAP Animations Used
+# ✨ GSAP Animations Used
 Navbar: Smooth fade-in with staggered items.
 Cards: Bounce effect for each project card.
 Hero Section: Dynamic animations for text and elements.
-🧑‍💻 About Me
+# 🧑‍💻 About Me
 Hi, I'm Aryan Bagayatkar, a passionate web developer from Mumbai.
 I specialize in creating modern, responsive websites and applications.
 Check out my portfolio to see the projects I’ve worked on!

-🌟 Acknowledgments
+# 🌟 Acknowledgments
 GSAP for the animation library.
 React Router for seamless navigation.
 Bootstrap for responsive components.

-📬 Contact
-Email: aryan@example.com
-LinkedIn: Aryan Bagayatkar
-GitHub: AryanBagayatkar
-📄 License
+# 📄 License
 This project is licensed under the MIT License - see the LICENSE file for details.